H1

 Non-U.K. nationals living in Britain who wish to travel to France

-If you are traveling from the U.K. but are a citizen of a country without a visa-free travel arrangement with the European Union and Schengen Zone, you need to apply for a Schengen Visa for visits lasting fewer than 90 days, meaning you will need travel insurance covering you for medical and repatriation costs up to €30,000 that is valid in all 27 Schengen states, including France.
+If you are traveling from the U.K. but are a citizen of a country without a visa-free travel arrangement with the European Union and Schengen Zone, you need to apply for a Schengen Visa for visits lasting fewer than 90 days, meaning you will need travel insurance covering you for medical and repatriation costs up to €30,000 that is valid in all Schengen states Schengen states, including France.
 It is essential to obtain insurance and a certificate before applying for your French Schengen Visa.

 Applying for longer term visas to France